-One in five adult Americans carry student loan debt, so most businesses have employees dealing this financial issue.
+One in five adult Americans carries student loan debt, so most businesses have employees dealing with this financial issue.
 And the average monthly student loan payment ranges from $200 to $300.

 There may come a time when the government helps students and graduates pay for their education.
-But in the meantime, this a worthwhile benefit workers, especially younger ones, will appreciate.
+But in the meantime, this is a worthwhile benefit that workers, especially younger ones, will appreciate.